alexander-lamdan/40-css-projects/projects/Vacancy_feed/README.md

-# Blog CSS project
+# Vacancy feed CSS project
-This is the blog CSS project.
+This is the vacancy feed CSS project.